Cookie consent

 function is a placeholder that should be hooked to your cookie consent manager of choice.

-The available functions are defined in /assets/js/critical/functional/_cookie.js
+The available functions are defined in /assets/js/critical/_cookie.js

 :